How to Become a Travel Nurse

 These nursing assignments vary in length, but the most common contract schedule is for 13 weeks.
 This length of time allows the nurse to become acclimated to the facility and gives the facility time to train someone to fill the spot.
 Some nurses may really like their particular location and choose to extend their contract, while others may want to move on to a new location.

-Successful travel nurses have a few qualities that are valuable in this career field.
-The first is adaptability.
+The first skill needed to be a travel nurse is adaptability.
 Starting a contract is essentially starting a new job every 13 weeks.
 Travel nurses typically get a brief orientation to the unit and are expected to hit the ground running.

 Adaptability